fbpx

 Family: Fabaceae subfam.
 Mimosoideae

-A tall shrub to tree, reaching to 6 m tall.
+A tall shrub to tree, reaching 6 m tall, spreading to several metres wide.

 It is often found to inhabit the borders of rainforests in wet or dry sclerophyll forest.